Patrick Pflücke

-Patrick Pflücke (born 30 November 1996) is a German professional footballer who plays as an attacking midfielder for Swiss club Servette.
+Patrick Pflücke (born 30 November 1996) is a German professional footballer who plays as an attacking midfielder for Belgian club Mechelen.

 Club career

 Pflücke joined the academy of 1.
 FSV Mainz 05 in 2011 from Dynamo Dresden.
 He made his 3.
 Liga debut with Mainz 05 II at 6 August 2014 against MSV Duisburg.
 On 19 December 2014 he made his Bundesliga debut against Bayern Munich replacing Pablo de Blasis after 81 minutes in a 2–1 home defeat.

 On 5 June 2022, Pflücke signed a two-year contract with Servette of the Swiss Super League.

+On 21 August 2023, Pflücke signed a three-year contract with Mechelen of the Jupiler Pro League.
+During his first game against VC Westerlo on 26 August 2023, he entered the field after 57 minutes when Mechelen was 2-0 down, but after 3 assists from Pflücke ended the game with a 2-3 victory.